 Magenta tongue suggests vitamin B12 deficiency.

 A smooth red tongue and painful mouth may indicate general inflammation of the tongue (glossitis) or be caused by niacin deficiency Niacin Deficiency Dietary niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
-Clinical manifestations include the three Ds: localized pigmented rash (dermatitis); gastroenteritis (diarrhea)... read more .
+Clinical manifestations include the three Ds: localized pigmented rash (dermatitis);... read more .

 The most common tongue surface changes, all 3 benign, are

 In geographic tongue, areas of the tongue are red and smooth (due to atrophy of filiform papilla) and are often surrounded by a slightly elevated yellow-white border.
 Other areas may be white or yellow and rough, representing psoriaform changes or coexisting psoriasis itself.
 The areas of discoloration can migrate over a period of weeks to years.
 The condition is usually painless, and no treatment is needed.
 If people have symptoms, applying low doses of topical corticosteroid sometimes helps.

 Fissured tongue is an idiopathic condition usually occurring in about 5% of adults in the US (and in up to 30% of older adults).
 Deep grooves are located either along the midline or are distributed over the dorsum.
 Fissured tongue may occur with geographic tongue, Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
 Diagnosis is suggested by physical anomalies and... read more , or Melkersson-Rosenthal syndrome, a rare syndrome that also features facial palsy and granulomatous cheilitis.